top of page

 Lap An Lagoon: Misty mountains, mirror-like waters, and locals turning old bike tires into oyster nurseries for tomorrow’s pearls.

-Lap An Lagoon is pure magic—where misty mountains meet mirror-like waters and locals pluck pearls from oysters like it’s no big deal.
-It's fascinating to see the locals here upcycle old bicycle tires into oyster nurseries—because why not turn yesterday’s ride into tomorrow’s pearls?
+Lap An Lagoon is where misty mountains meet mirror-like waters and locals pluck pearls from oysters like it’s no big deal.
+It's fascinating to see the locals here upcycle old bicycle tires into oyster nurseries.The best time to see the farmers actively working on their rafts or harvesting is 6-9AM.
+We arrived right at the end of the window, but if you get picked up an hour earlier as suggested, you’re far more likely to catch them.

 Right across the road, you can snag seriously high-quality pearl jewellery from the lagoon's own harvests, all for a fraction of what you’d pay back home.
 We’re talking real-deal souvenirs that won’t break the bank.
 James snagged a pair of pink pearl earrings for his mom... but now Shal's wondering why she didn’t get a set too!